 Infrastructure investments add up to a brighter future

-Breadline Africa’s primary goal is to not only help children do better in school by ensuring that they have safer spaces to learn in.
+Breadline Africa’s goal is to help children do better in school by ensuring that they have safer spaces to learn in.
 It’s difficult to focus on learning when the roof is leaking and the temperatures drop in winter.
 Teachers also struggle to help their charges when they are worried about the children hurting themselves on a broken board or rusty nail.
 Many units that Breadline Africa replaces are unsafe and cramped – hot in summer and cold in winter.